Formalizing Statistical Causality via Modal Logic: Reasoning About Statistical Causality

 By using the deductive system \AXwCP{}, we can derive those rules.
-Thanks to the modal operators for lazy interventions, our proof approach is partly different from Pearl's~\cite{Pearl:95:biometrika} in that it does not use diagrams augmented with the intervention arc of the form $F_{x} \garrow x$. \conference{(See Appendix D in the supplementary material).} \arxiv{(See \App{sec:appendix:StaCL:reasoning} for details).}
+Thanks to the modal operators for lazy interventions, our derivation of those rules is partly different from Pearl's~\cite{Pearl:95:biometrika} in that it does not use diagrams augmented with the intervention arc of the form $F_{x} \garrow x$ \conference{(See Appendix D in the full version~\cite{Kawamoto:22:JELIA:arxiv}). } \arxiv{(See \App{sec:appendix:StaCL:reasoning} for details).}